h4em/2023-election-app/README.md

 ## How it's made
 - I downloaded the original .csv files and parsed them to make a relational database.
 Used Pandas and MySQL, [see the ERD here](res/entity-relationship-diagram.png).
 - [/data/](/data/) directory is where i do the parsing / database insertions with SQLAlchemy.
-- Made a Flask server with endpoints that enable database querying for places and their corresponding voting results, again, used SQLAlchemy and AJAX for this.
+- Made a Flask server with endpoints that enable looking up places and their corresponding voting results, again, used SQLAlchemy and AJAX for this.
-- Used [Nominatim API](https://nominatim.org/) for fetching the place location and GeoJSON data, which is then represented on a [Leaflet](https://leafletjs.com/) map.
+- Used [Nominatim API](https://nominatim.org/) for place location and GeoJSON data fetching, which is then represented on a [Leaflet](https://leafletjs.com/) map.
 - Used [Chart.js](https://www.chartjs.org/) for charts.
 - Made it somewhat responsive with CSS Flexbox.